Blog Archive

 We put the Moon with a fairy on it on the flag and sent her an image on the design via Facebook.
 She messaged back that she loved it.
 Two days later, Mary got her wings back when she died.

-Mary's (image, left) death followed that of Moya (Image, left), the beloved leader of Black Lives Matter Charleston who was shot and died in New Orleans.
+Mary's death followed that of Moya (Image, left), the beloved leader of Black Lives Matter Charleston who was shot and died in New Orleans.
 Moya was the best sidewalk outreach worker we’ve ever had.
 The death of Kathy followed two days later, our wonderful activist from Sangaree, who died in horrific pain due to problems with healthcare and transportation.
-We lost my wife Julia Hamilton, in June 2020 due to workplace safety issues which led to a heart condition, all a direct result of a lack of Union representation.
-Dave died on the street in Pennsylvania, while struggling with homelessness and transgender issues.
+We lost my wife Julia Hamilton, in June 2020 due to workplace safety issues, which led to a heart condition, all a direct result of a lack of Union representation.
+Dave died on the street in Pennsylvania while struggling with homelessness and transgender issues.
 Michael Wiffly, working to build tiny house villages, was run down in Mount Pleasant while riding his bicycle home from July 4th.
-Fireworks to the campground he was staying in on the Fourth of July.
+Fireworks to the campground where he was staying on the Fourth of July.
 Just this February we lost Hazel Blondell Smith, who fought for racial justice and transit in Summerville for over 50 years.
 She died struggling with being prosecuted for feeding a stray dog, which Dorchester County decided to criminalize by charging her with harboring a dangerous animal, part of a larger effort to drive African Americans out of Summerville.

 These were all brave, determined people who chose to fight for social and economic justice in a red state where the corrupt values of the plantation persist.
 Every one of them was told to leave South Carolina, over and over.
 Five of them are buried here and will remain here until the rising ocean covers their graves.
 Dave died near his birthplace in Pennsylvania, but the welfare of people in SC never left his mind.